respawn-app/FlowMVI/docs/quickstart.md

 }
 ```

+* All Contract classes _must_ be **immutable** and **comparable**.
+If you don't define `equals`, your IDE will
+  complain.
+* If your store does not have a `State`, you can use an `EmptyState` object provided by the library.
+* If your store does not have side effects, use `Nothing` in place of the side-effect type.

 <details>
 <summary>Click if you need help defining a contract</summary>

-Describing the contract first makes building the logic easier because this helps make your business logic declarative.
+Describing the contract first makes building the logic easier because this helps make it declarative.
 To define your contract, ask yourself the following:

 1. What can be shown at what times?
 Can the page be empty?
 Can it be loading?
 Can errors happen? -